annie-mei/annie-mei/README.md

 # Annie Mai

-> Annie-mai now listens to /commands!
+> Annie Mei now listens to /commands!

 ##### Commands

 ###### /help

-- Shows a list of commands that Annie-mai supports!
+- Shows a list of commands that Annie Mei supports!

 ###### /ping

-- Shows a list of commands that Annie-mai supports!
+- Shows a list of commands that Annie Mei supports!

 ###### /register

 - Register an association with your anilist account!
   - `arg`: `anilist`: A string for your Anilist username
-- Annie-mai doesn't use this information for anything right now, but this will enable a more personalized experience in the future, which is in the works right now!
+- Annie Mei doesn't use this information for anything right now, but this will enable a more personalized experience in the future, which is in the works right now!

 ###### /anime